 The spelling and overall form of Irish names tend to vary widely over time.
 The original Gaelic form of the name Hardigon is O hArtigain, which connotes a descendant of Art.

 from ancient times.

 One of the first records of the family was of Cineth O'Hartigan (died 975), an Irish poet from the north of Ireland, perhaps best known for his "Dinnsenchus," a work which relates the legendary history of the duns, lakes, plains and mountains of Ireland.
 It gives a prose account of each place, followed by an account in verse.

-Another 214 words (15 lines of text) are included under the topic Early Hardigon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hardigon research.Another 80 words (6 lines of text) are included under the topic Early Hardigon History in all our PDF Extended History products and printed products wherever possible.

 were revealed in the search for the origin of the name Hardigon family name.
 Variations found include Hartigan, O'Hartigan, Hartagan, Hartegan, Hartigon, Hartagon and many more.

 boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination at that time.
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the Hardigon family name: James, Michael, Patrick and Thomas Hartigan arrived in Canada in 1839; Michael Hartigan arrived in Baltimore with his wife and five children in 1820.
 In Newfoundland, Denis settled in St. John's in 1804.